mjksinc/ButtonGuide-Dev/README.md

 ![IoT Central - Create Rule](https://github.com/mjksinc/ButtonGuide-Dev/blob/master/images/Image2.8.png)

-9. To add a new rule, select *+ New Rule* then *Event*
+9. To add a new rule, select *+ New Rule* then choose *Event*.
+This should match the Measurement type selected in the previous steps

 ![IoT Central - Edit Rule](https://github.com/mjksinc/ButtonGuide-Dev/blob/master/images/Image2.9.png)

-10. Configure the rule with the following properties:
+10. You'll now create the rule that IoT Central will monitor.
+In this case, at least 2 button presses within 5 minutes.
+Configure the rule with the following properties:
-  a. *Name* should be descriptove of the rule's action to avoid confusion
+    - *Name* should be descriptive of the rule's action for easy understanding
-  b.
-Select *Enable* for both the template and device options
+    - Select *Enable* for both the template and device options
-  c.
-Click the *+* symbol next to *Conditions*
+    - Click the *+* symbol next to *Conditions*
-    i.
-Click the dropdown box under *Measurements* and choose the event you created earlier ii.
-For *Aggregator*, select *Count*
+      - Click the dropdown box under *Measurement* and choose the event you created earlier
+      - For *Aggregation*, select *Count*
-    iii.
-For *Operator*, select *is Greater Than or Equal to* iv.
-Enter *2* for the threshold
+      - For *Operator*, select *is greater than or equal to*
+      - Enter the *Threshold* as *2*
-  d.
-Select the *time duration* under the *Aggregation Time Window* as 5 minutes
+    - Select the *time duration* under the *Aggregation time window* as 5 minutes
-  e.
-Click save to confirm properties
+    - Click *Save* to confirm properties

 ![IoT Central - Rule Details](https://github.com/mjksinc/ButtonGuide-Dev/blob/master/images/Image2.10.png)